Life Coaching - What are the Benefits?

 Life coaching is based on your needs and values, as you set the agenda once you have identified and prioritised the most important issues to address in your life.
 [1]

-The evidence-based psychology of coaching includes the underlying psychological mechanisms of change to help you develop insights into the best way to adopt new behaviours.
+The evidence-based psychology of coaching encompasses the underlying psychological mechanisms of change, helping you develop insights into the most effective way to adopt new behaviours.
 [12]

 The life coaching process is a one-on-one consultation designed to facilitate you towards helping you: [2,12]